BergQuester/v8tr.github.io/_posts/2018-04-19-core-data-stack-swift-4.md

 })]
 ```

 *Core Data* does not guarantee any specific order for the fetch results.
-It is possible to define complex sorting and filtering criterias which is essential when working with *Core Data*.
+It is possible to define complex sorting and filtering criterion which is essential when working with *Core Data*.
 A more detailed look at this topic is outside of the current article's scope, so I recommend checking [`NSFetchRequest` docs][fetch-request-docs] as well as [Fetching Managed Objects article by Apple][fetching-managed-objects-article].

 ### Deleting Entity